coezbek/rails-kb/README.md

 I always struggle to remember the options for collection_radio_group et al.

+Unfortunately there is no native support for enums in the Rails generators (see https://github.com/rails/rails/issues/21970)

 ```
     <!-- Enum field, Options shown inline in PicoCSS -->
     <fieldset>